joymon/prayerbook/readme.md

 # Running the application
 1. With a dev web server
- 1. Run the command `npm run dev` to build.
+ 1. Run the command `npm run devBuild` to build.
  2. Run the command `npm run start`
  3. Browser will be opened with application.